Fast Money, Fast Fraud Scams

 Keep an eye on fraud drivers, whether they’re inflated prices that increase profits and decrease net loss, or government assistance giving borrowers an affordability buffer.
 The faster lenders become, the faster they become targets.
 Fast money = Fast fraud scams.

-Point Predictive’s consortium approach allows lenders to work together to identify fraud scams and ensure stability in the market.
+Point Predictive’s proprietary data repository approach allows lenders to work together to identify fraud scams and ensure stability in the market.
 The ability to quickly identify fraud trends can help lenders streamline their low-risk populations and focus their time on the riskiest loans.